 - Extra-curricular and after-school activities

-Decision-making responsibilities do not have to be equally split among the parents.
+Decision-making responsibilities are determined in a parenting plan or allocation judgment.
+They do not have to be equally split among the parents.
 In fact, one parent may be allocated decision-making in all 4 categories.
 Most often, these decisions are divided between the parents based on what is best for the child.